Amazing Halloween Wreaths

 White Mummy Wreath

 This wreath is SO COOL!
 It's so disheveled and a bit unraveled - as every great Halloween mummy is, however it's stark white color makes it curiously elegant.
-Check out some more photos of this wreath here.
+Making this wreath is simple - just wrap it with Halloween gauze and add a creepy element and a bow.

 I love how the mummy hands give it such a creepy feel.